Pepe Massot: 2013 – Ginetta GT Supercup

-On 18th Jan 2013, Hillspeed announced they would be entering a car in the Ginetta GT Supercup for the first time, with Pepe as the driver.
+On 18 January 2013, Hillspeed announced they would be entering a car in the Ginetta GT Supercup for the first time, with Massot as the driver.

-At the first meeting of the season at Brands Hatch Indy circuit, despite limited testing time in the more powerful G55 car, he managed to qualify 4th and in the weekend's three races finished, 6th, 1st and 7th.
+At the first meeting of the season at Brands Hatch Indy circuit, despite limited testing time in the more powerful G55 car, Massot managed to qualify fourth and in the weekend's three races finished, sixth, first and seventh.

 The second meeting of the season was held over the weekend of 20 and 21 April at Donington Park.
-Massot finished 4th in round 4, 6th in round 5 and in the final 6th round, he scored his second win in the senior Ginetta series.
+Massot finished fourth in round 4, sixth in round 5 and in the final sixth round, he scored his second win in the senior Ginetta series.

-In the Snetterton and Knockhill meetings Massot drove for the Century Motorsport team, moving then to the JHR Developments team for the rest of the season.
+In the Snetterton and Knockhill meetings, Massot drove for the Century Motorsport team, moving then to the JHR Developments team for the rest of the season.

 2014 – Ginetta GT4 Supercup

 For the renamed 2014 season, Massot remained with JHR Developments, with G55 cars now in full GT4 specifications.
 After an unsuccessful start to the season, in which he won just one race, Massot decided to leave the series in favour of the Porsche Carrera Cup Great Britain.